bplmaps/lmec-main-site/content/education/k12/professional-development.md

 ## Workshops and Courses

-{{< pd-listing image="/uploads/2022-10-25/world_crop.jpg" title="Small Bites 2022-2023: World Maps Over Time" subtitle="Thursday, November 17, 2022, 3:30-4:30 pm" description="Celebrate Geography Awareness Week!
-Join Map Center educators to try out one of our most popular lessons for middle school grades.
-Explore key concepts such as perspective, audience, and purpose through world maps that span the centuries and include thematic maps as well as more unusual examples such as a cartogram showing world population.
-At the end of the lesson, take away a ready-to-teach version of the lesson complete with slides and interactive digital map activities." signUpLink="https://www.eventbrite.com/x/small-bites-2022-2023-world-maps-over-time-tickets-440424881677" >}}
+{{< pd-listing image="/uploads/2022-10-25/world_crop.jpg" title="Small Bites 2022-2023: Native People and Settler Colonialism: A Story of Land and Maps" subtitle="Thursday, January 12, 3:30-4:30 pm" description="Join Map Center K-12 educators to explore a variety of maps made by Indigenous and Euro-American cartographers to uncover Native presence and the dispossession of Native lands.
+Take away a lesson you can teach right away in your classroom.." signUpLink="[https://www.eventbrite.com/e/native-people-settler-colonialism-a-story-of-land-and-maps-tickets-476763040087]" >}}

+{{< pd-listing image="/uploads/2022-10-25/world_crop.jpg" title="Small Bites 2022-2023: Map Learning for Elementary Students: What Is a Map?" subtitle="Thursday, March 9, 3:30-4:30 pm" description="Join Map Center K-12 educators to learn how we introduce young learners to maps and how to think about them.
+Take away a lesson you can teach right away in your classroom." signUpLink="[" >}}

 {{< alert-box type="warning" title="Online Professional Development Opportunity" icon="fas fa-laptop-house" >}}